Ánima Eskola School of Drama

 Founded in 2009 by Marina Shimanskaya and Algis Arlauskas in Bilbao, since 2017 it acquired another facility in Erandio (Greater Bilbao).

-The school has given students such as the Actors and Actresses Union Award winner Aitor Luna or Carmen Climent.
+The school has produced students such as the Actors and Actresses Union Award winner Aitor Luna or Carmen Climent.

 History

-In 1992 the Russian actors, dramaturges and directors Marina Shimanskaya and Algis Arlauskas arrived in Bilbao to carry out different documentary works.
-After offering them several projects as directors and actors, they stayed to live in Bilbao.
+In 1992, Russian actors, dramaturges and directors Marina Shimanskaya and Algis Arlauskas arrived in Bilbao to carry out different documentary works.
+After several projects as directors and actors, they stayed in Bilbao.

-In 2009 they founded the "Ánima Eskola" School of Drama in Bilbao, in the Santutxu city district, with the aim of offering higher education to actors and actresses in northern Spain, importing Russian acting methodologies.
+In 2009 they founded the school in Bilbao, in the Santutxu city district, with the aim of offering higher education to actors and actresses in northern Spain, importing Russian acting methodologies.

-The school’s forming methodology is based on the Stanislavski's system, developed with Michael Chekhov's, Jerzy Grotowski's and Yevgeny Vakhtangov's system and the school usually collaborates with Russian professionals of the system.
-Thus, the school follows the classical Russian theater method, based on the Stanislavsky, Mikhail Chekhov, Grotowski and Vajtangov method (Russian method acting), following the methodologies of the Russian school (Stanislavsky-M.Chekhov-Grotowski-Vajtangov methodology).
+The school's training methodology is based on the Stanislavski's system, developed with Yevgeny Vakhtangov's, Michael Chekhov's and Vsevolod Meyerhold's (promoter of theatrical biomechanics) systems (and also with some influences of Jerzy Grotowski).
+For this, the school usually collaborates with Russian professionals of the system.
+Thus, the school follows the classical Russian theatre acting method, based on the Stanislavsky, Vakhtangov, Mikhail Chekhov and Meyerhold method (Russian method acting), following the methodologies of the Russian school (Stanislavsky-Vakhtangov-M.Chekhov-Meyerhold methodology).
 A classical methodology imported directly by Marina Shimanskaya and Algis Arlauskas is followed, together with collaborating professors with classical Russian training such as Iván Verkhovykh.

 The current principal of the school is Marina Shimanskaya and the current school coordinator is Algis Arlauskas.

-Among the teaching staff and training staff are, among others, Marina Shimanskaya, Algis Araluskas, David Valdelvira, Pedro Rivero, Mikel Rueda, Fernando Valgañón, Ivan Verkhovykh, Itziar Lazkano, Ramón Barea, María Goiricelaya, Reyes Hiraldo, Roberto Bienzobas, Rakel Rodríguez, Denis Martínez, Katya Kostrova, Eva Ausín, Daniela Bartolomé, Viorica Ceban, Mia Kalo, Moisés Morales Lorenzo, ...
+Among the teaching staff and training staff are, among others, Marina Shimanskaya, Algis Araluskas, David Valdelvira, Sandra Tejero, Estela Celdrán, Pedro Rivero, Mikel Rueda, Fernando Valgañón, Ivan Verkhovykh, Itziar Lazkano, Ramón Barea, María Goiricelaya, Reyes Hiraldo, Roberto Bienzobas, Rakel Rodríguez, Denis Martínez Roque, Katya Kostrova, Eva Ausín, Daniela Bartolomé, Viorica Ceban, Mia Kalo, Moisés Morales Lorenzo, ...